lettemax/liri-node-app/README.md

 ### Overview

 LIRI: like iPhone's SIRI, but a _Language_ Interpretation and Recognition Interface.
-LIRI will is a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and gives you back data.

 You can search for concerts for a particular artist using the Bands In Town API, movies using the OMDB API and songs using the Spotify API.